 ISAC (Independent Scientific Advisory Committee) for MHRA Database Research

-CPRD ISAC Applications Guidance
+CPRD advice on changes to the ISAC Applications

 The ISAC is a non-statutory expert advisory body established in 2006 by the Secretary of State to provide advice on research related requests to access data from the Yellow Card Scheme and data provided by Clinical Practice Research Datalink (CPRD).
 Members were appointed by the Appointments Commission.